sanjeet7271/Interview_Java_Programs/Java_Map_Array_Sorting_Interview_Questions.md

 	 }
 	}

-## Find the frequency of each element in an integer array.
+## 1. Find the frequency of each element in an integer array.
-## Find duplicate elements in an integer array.
+## 2. Find duplicate elements in an integer array.
-## Find unique elements in an integer array.
+## 3. Find unique elements in an integer array.
-## Find the first duplicate element in an integer array.
+## 4. Find the first duplicate element in an integer array.
-## Find the first unique element in an integer array.
+## 5. Find the first unique element in an integer array.
-## FInd Max number from Array
+## 6. Find Max number from Array
-## FInd 2nd Max number from Array
+## 7. Find 2nd Max number from Array
-## FInd Min number from Array
+## 8. Find Min number from Array
-## FInd 2nd Min number from Array
+## 9. Find 2nd Min number from Array

 	package Collections;